 - The orientation of the manatee’s lungs is parallel to the water surface.

-- Their lungs also have the ability to control the volume of small air spaces.
+- Their lungs also can control the volume of small air spaces.

 - The bones of their ribs do not have marrow and are dense and heavy.